PhyseChan/openfst_practices/README.md

 ## Tokenizer

-The `tokenizer` provides a functionality that is powerful than `simple_tokenizer`.
+The `tokenizer` provides a functionality that is more powerful than `simple_tokenizer`.
 The `tokenizer` can tokenizes senetens by any given token table and generates the N-best result which is sorted by probability by using greedy search.

 ```console
 (base) lqb$ ./tokenization 南京市长江大桥真好看